What are user interactions?

 If any of the requests returns with 40x or 50x series response, the interaction is flagged as failed, indicating that the end user did not accomplish what she intended.

-Interactions that do not fail are monitored for their duration.
+All interactions are monitored for their duration as well.
 The duration of the interaction is calculated from the interaction in the browser (click/touch/…) until the last fired HTTP request returns its response to the browser.

 Plumbr also keeps track of the user performing the interaction, the application in which the interaction was performed, and the functionality that the interaction consumed.
 This allows you to keep track of what the particular user was actually doing within the application.